jdoolittle126/se426-master/w2-group-in-class/README.md

 # Week 2

 In this assignment, we used wsdl web services to make calculations, lookup phone numbers, and find the potential zipcodes in a given area.
+Includes group activity and both in-class assignments.